 Don't panic.
 If you received an emergency room bill without insurance, you have more options than the hospital wants you to know.
-Most uninsured patients can reduce their ER bills by 50-90% or get them completely forgiven.
+Many uninsured patients can reduce their ER bills by 50-90% through financial assistance programs, or get them completely forgiven if they qualify.
 Here's exactly what to do, starting right now.

 Need Help Fast?